andrewheiss/cardiff/README.md

 #### Other licenses

-Shuffle icon adapted from "media-shuffle" icon at defaulticon.com, and is licensed under a Creative Commons Attribution 3.0 license
+Shuffle icon adapted from the "media-shuffle" icon at defaulticon.com, and is licensed under a Creative Commons Attribution 3.0 license